fhidalgoGC/testbranch/replit.md

 # GrainChain Platform

 ## Overview
-This project is a full-stack web application designed for creating grain and commodity trading contracts.
-It aims to provide a modular and scalable platform for managing the entire trading contract lifecycle, from buyer/seller management to contract creation and tracking.
+This project is a full-stack web application for creating and managing grain and commodity trading contracts.
+Its purpose is to provide a modular and scalable platform covering the entire contract lifecycle, from buyer/seller management to contract creation and tracking.
 The application emphasizes a modern user experience, robust authentication, and efficient data management to streamline agricultural commodity trading.

 ## User Preferences
 Preferred communication style: Simple, everyday language.